grzesiek-galezowski/tdd-ebook/manuscript/250_Value_Objects.md

 ..
 ```

-This is bad for at least three reasons:
+This deals with the case, at least for now, but in the long run, it can cause some trouble:

 1. According to [Shalloway's Law](http://www.netobjectives.com/blogs/shalloway%E2%80%99s-law-and-shalloway%E2%80%99s-principle), it will be very hard to find all these places and chances are you'll miss at least one.
+If so, a bug might creep in.
-2. Everyone who adds new comparisons of product names to the code in the future, will have to remember to use `IgnoreCase` comparison (TODO).
-If you want to know my opinion, accidental violation of this convention is just a matter of time.
+2. Even if this time you'll be able to find and correct all the places, every time the domain logic for product name comparisons changes (e.g. we'll have to use `InvariantIgnoreCase` option instead of `OrdinalIgnoreCase` for some reasons, or the case I mentioned earlier with comparison including an identifier), you'll have to do it over.
-3. Even if this time you'll be able to find and correct all the places, every time this aspect changes (e.g. we'll have to support `InvariantIgnoreCase` option instead of OrdinalIgnoreCase for some reasons, or the case I mentioned earlier with comparison including an identifier), you'll have to do it over.
+3. Everyone who adds new code that compares product names in the future, will have to remember that character case is ignored in such comparisons.
+Thus, they will have to remember to use `IgnoreCase` option whenever they add new comparisons.
+If you want to know my opinion, accidental violation of this convention in a team that has either a fair size or some staff rotation (TODO - better term) is just a matter of time.
-4. Also, there are other changes that will be tied to the concept of product name (like generating a hash code or something) and you'll need to introduce them too in all the places where the product name value is used.
+4. Also, there are other changes that will be tied to the concept of product name (like generating a hash code in places such product names are stored in a hash set or are keys in a hash table) and you'll need to introduce them too in all the places where the product name value is used.

 #### Option two - use a helper class

-We can address the third issue of the above list by moving the comparison operation into a helper class.
-Thus, the comparison would look like this:
+We can address the issue #2 of the above list (i.e. the necessity to change multiple places when the comparison logic of product names changes) by moving the comparison operation into a helper class, say, `ProductName` as a static helper method and make it a single place that knows how to compare product names.
+This would make each of the comparisons scattered across the code look like this:

 ```csharp
 if(ProductName.Equals(productName, productName2))